Patrick Marnham: Career

-Marnham's early writing career was devoted to travel and In the 1970s he journeyed extensively in Africa where he was nearly killed by a rhinoceros, an episode described in his second book, Fantastic Invasion.
+Marnham's early writing career was devoted to travel.
+In the 1970s, he journeyed extensively in Africa, where he was nearly killed by a rhinoceros, an episode described in his second book, Fantastic Invasion.
 The book painted a scathing picture of imperial legacies and neocolonial interference in African politics.
 It was praised by Graham Greene and by Doris Lessing, who described it as "an exhilarating Swiftian excursion into human folly".
 But Edward Hoagland in The New Republic found it too pessimistic, a view echoed by Joseph Lelyveld in the New York Times Book Review.
 Fantastic Invasion had included a chapter that was critical of the policy of USAID in Africa.
-In 1977 Marnham had been asked to write a report for the Minority Rights Group on the 'Nomads of the Sahel'.
+In 1977, Marnham had been asked to write a report for the Minority Rights Group on the 'Nomads of the Sahel'.
 The report argued that a widely publicised famine in West Africa had not in fact taken place.
-Instead a serious drought had been skilfully transformed by a consortium of development experts in USAID, FAO and various British NGO's to undermine the West African economy and increase their own influence in the region.
+Instead, a serious drought had been skilfully transformed by a consortium of development experts in USAID, FAO and various British NGOs to undermine the West African economy and increase their own influence in the region.
 The effect of this intervention on nomadic life in the Sahel was disastrous.

-In 1980 he was appointed Literary Editor of The Spectator under Alexander Chancellor.
-At that time he led a campaign with Richard West and Auberon Waugh for the installation of a British monument to honour those repatriated to Soviet concentration camps as a result of the Yalta Conference.
-Despite fierce resistance from the Foreign Office and the Soviet Embassy a prominent memorial was eventually erected in South Kensington in 1986.
+In 1980, he was appointed Literary Editor of The Spectator under Alexander Chancellor.
+At that time, he led a campaign with Richard West and Auberon Waugh for the installation of a British monument to honour those repatriated to Soviet concentration camps as a result of the Yalta Conference.
+Despite fierce resistance from the Foreign Office and the Soviet Embassy, a prominent memorial was eventually erected in South Kensington in 1986.
 He left The Spectator to travel in Mexico and through the war zones of Guatemala, El Salvador and Nicaragua, an experience which he described in So Far from God: A Journey to Central America.
 Marnham's travel writing was described in the Dictionary of Literary Biography as covering "complex cultural histories" and tackling "substantial questions about belief, skepticism, communal responsibility and individual freedom...
 In the tradition of such anatomizers of late British imperialism as Graham Greene, Malcolm Lowry and Evelyn Waugh, Marnham documents with tragic irony and self-deprecating wit the fate of parts of the world that were once administered - and are still in many ways controlled - by Europe and the United States...
 He uses common sense and Orwellian honesty to puncture political illusions and cultural misconceptions about the Third World".